projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 ACRN creates EPT mapping for the guest between GPA (0, memory size) and HPA (starting address in guest configuration, memory size).

-E820 and zero page info
+E820 and Zero Page Info
 =======================

 A default E820 is used for all the guests in partition mode.
 This table